ozfortress/ozfortress_docs/docs/rules/penalties.md

 }
 </style>

-During ozfortress competitions, both players and teams can receive penalties.
-The level of penalty will vary based on the rule, and the number of offences.
+During ozfortress competitions, teams and players can accrue League Penalties for breaches of league rulesets.
+The penalty level will vary based on the rule breach, and the number of offences.

+!!!note "Please Note"
+    League Penalties are **NOT** [Player Behaviour Infractions](/rules/infractions).
+Player Behaviour Infractions use their own points system with separate thresholds for bans.

 ## Team Penalties
-Teams can accrue minor, moderate, and major penalties during ozfortress competitions.
+Teams can accrue Minor, Moderate, and Major penalties during ozfortress competitions.
+Minor penalties total up to Moderate penalties, which also then total up to Major penalties.
+For example:

-+ three minor penalties = one moderate penalty
++ 3x Minor penalties = 1x Moderate penalty
-+ three moderate penalties = one major penalty
++ 3x Moderate penalties = 1x Major penalty

-When teams incur a major penalty, they will receive a deduction of 2 match points for that competition.
-If a team incurs three major penalties, they will be disbanded.
+When teams incur a Major penalty, a deduction of 2 match points will be applied to that team.
+If a team incurs three Major penalties, **their roster will be disbanded**, and the team's captains will be subject to [4.5.
+Disbanded Teams](http://127.0.0.1:8000/rules/global/#45-disbanded-teams).

 | Rule                                                                                                             | First Offence                            | Second Offence                           | Further Offences                         |
 | :--------------------------------------------------------------------------------------------------------------- | :--------------------------------------- | :--------------------------------------- | :--------------------------------------- |